-Because its in our blood.
+Because it's in my blood.

 Champagne is a part of who I am.